Poetry Out Loud

 Montana Poetry Out Loud Coordinator

-Montana’s Poetry Out Loud 2014 State Champion is Sowmya Sudhaker from Butte High School
+Montanaís Poetry Out Loud 2015 State Champion is Taylor Rodgers from Willard Alternative High School in Missoula

 Poetry Out Loud starts in the classroom, with participating teachers using the Poetry Out Loud teacher toolkit to teach poetry recitation and run classroom competitions.
 Following a pyramid structure, classroom winners advance to a school-wide competition, then to a regional and/or state competition, and ultimately to the National Finals.